The Best Toddler Beds For Kids For 2021

 For Homes With Limited Space: Stokke Sleepi Bed

 Due to its curved oval shape and uncomplicated design, this toddler bed is ideal for apartment living or small bedrooms.
 It fits through doorways, up stairwells, and in elevators.
 "I live in the city in a tiny apartment and this crib fits everywhere," one reviewer raves.
-"Even in my walk in closet!
+"Even in my walk-in closet!
 The greatest thing about it is that it's on wheels.
 I can move it around the house, [so it even doubles as] a play pen."
-Since this one is made from durable beech wood, it's both sturdy and stylish.
-You can get the Sleepi in a few unique colors, like hazy grey and mint green, or you can go classic with white or natural wood.
+Since this one is made from durable beechwood, it's both sturdy and stylish.
+You can get the Sleepi in a few unique colors, like hazy gray and mint green, or you can go classic with white or natural wood.

 When it comes to styles that are back and in full swing, mid-century modern is at the top of the list.
-Categorized by their sleek lines and simple functionality, these pieces can be found all throughout furniture retailers and home decor magazines.
+Categorized by the sleek lines and simple functionality, these pieces can be found all throughout furniture retailers and home decor publications.
 Needless to say, it's a great style choice for the modern nursery.

-This pick from West Elm is a crib turned toddler bed, and later on down the line, it can also be turned into a child's bed (with a headboard) and a full-sized bed with the additional conversion kit.
-Basically, it's a stylish furniture choice that'll follow your child from tot to teen — and since all the conversion kits cost less than $200 each, it's way more cost-efficient than upgrading to new furniture with every new life-stage.
+This pick from The Tot is a crib turned toddler bed, and later on down the line, it can also be turned into a child's bed (with a headboard) and a full-sized bed with the additional conversion kit.
+Basically, it's a stylish furniture choice that'll follow your child from tot to teen — and since the toddler conversion kit is included, it's way more cost-efficient than upgrading to new furniture with every new life-stage.

 Still Useful Later On: Dream On Me Emma Toddler Bed